 At age 15, young Ashley Magutshwa has not allowed his circumstances define him.
 When he joined Sparrow Schools from the Ikageng Itireleng Ministry orphanage home, he had difficulties learning.
 Magutshwa and his sister were left stranded after the passing of their grandmother and were taken in by the orphanage home.
 He later found the perfect home in the Sparrow Foundation School.
 Through the multifaceted team of therapists from the Learner Support Unit offered by the school, Ashley has risen above his circumstance.

 Eight years since joining the Sparrow Foundation, Magutshwa is now an active ballerino at the Johannesburg Theater.
 He is also a drama student at the National School of the Arts.
 He has featured in various plays including Cinderella and received numerous certificates.
 The 15 year old from Soweto now holds regular ballet classes for kids in his community on weekends.

 The young ballerino dreams of travelling to the United States after matriculating to pursue his dancing career.
 He has ambitions of spreading his wings, venturing into business and having his own family one day.
-He is testament to the fact that it is not where you come from that will determine your success.
+He is a testament to the fact that it is not where you come from that will determine your success.
 It is what you do now that will determine where you go.

 A video showing a day in Ashley’s life shot in 2014.
-If you cannot view it on your browser, here is the YouTube link.

 Being the optimists that we are at Sparrow Schools we see opportunities in all difficulties.
 Through our partnership with industry we continue to champion the fight against unemployment and helping young people overcome difficult circumstances.